 Here are some tips to help your child get the sleep he needs:

-Avoid giving your child large meals close to bedtime.
+- Avoid giving your child large meals or a lot to drink close to bedtime.

 - Make after-dinner playtime a relaxing time, as too much activity close to bedtime can keep children awake.

 - There should be no television, radio, or music playing while your child is going to sleep.

 - Make sure the temperature in your child's bedroom is comfortable and that the bedroom is dark.

 - Make sure the noise level in the house is low.